 - Manage stress.
 High stress levels can make psoriatic spondylitis symptoms worse.

-Many people find the symptoms of psoriatic spondylitis challenging, but with the variety of treatments available today, many people can manage their symptoms, prevent further joint damage, and carry out normal activities.
+Many people find the symptoms of psoriatic spondylitis challenging, but with the variety of treatments available today, many people can manage their symptoms, prevent further joint damage, and carry out their daily activities.

-While there is no cure for psoriatic spondylitis, a person can keep symptoms under control with the help and guidance of their healthcare team.
+While there is no cure for psoriatic spondylitis, a person can manage symptoms with the help and guidance of their healthcare team.
 Following an effective treatment plan can help people with psoriatic spondylitis lead healthy and active lives.